smapiot/Piral.Blazor.Server/README.md

 From scratch you can create a new Razor Component Library (RCL) project.
 By changing the csproj file's SDK to `Piral.Blazor.Sdk` you will be able to debug / develop this very conveniently.

-The RCL has to be for .NET 7 (or newer).
+The RCL has to be for .NET 8.

 ### Module Definition / Registration and Usage of Components